tz-dev/Praxeological-Meta-Structure-Theory/README.md

 The YAML file is designed to be consumed directly by software and LLM-based agents.
 A JSON mirror (`PMS.json`) is provided for environments that prefer JSON.

+> Additional runnable code examples are provided in the `examples/` directory.
+> They demonstrate how to load, inspect, validate, visualise and apply PMS structures programmatically.

 #### Load PMS as a structural governance layer

 Typical workflow (YAML example):